Suomi.fi e-Identification

 Following a local logout at the customer's service, the customer may initiate an SLO request towards Signicat to log the user out from all other services entered in the SSO session in Suomi.fi e-Identification.

 When another service provider in the same SSO session initiates an SLO request for a user, Signicat will receive an SLO request redirect from Suomi.fi.
 This request should be propagated to the customer to perform a logout for the user.

 Single logout (SLO) is not a mandatory feature.

-# Electronic signing
+# Electronic signatures

 The eIDs available in the Finnish market do not support native signing.
 However, Signicat's integration with Suomi.fi e-Identification allows you to use Signicat's authentication-based signing.
 This signing method provides Advanced Electronic Signature (AES) according to the EU eIDAS regulation.
 This means that Signicat's integration to Suomi.fi e-Identification enables AES for service providers in the Finnish public sector.

 In this scenario, the public service provider sends a signing request to a citizen.
 This assumes the service provider uses Signicat's electronic signature solution:

 - The service provider sends a signing request to Signicat.

 - The citizen is either redirected from the service to Signicat's electronic signature solution (synchronous signing) or alerted that a signing request is waiting (asynchronous signing) at a specific link.